dzervas/whynot.fail/content/post/Chinese-Factory-v0.2-The-Plastic.md

 I tried not to cry cause that shithole that I called home would flood in an instant and burn my printer.

-Ok, everything works, I level the bed a bit and I fire up Cura for some serius (meh) shit: my first useful model.
+Ok, everything works, I level the bed a bit and I fire up Cura for some serious (meh) shit: my first useful model.
 A little [ventring](https://www.thingiverse.com/thing:2912394) to cool the parts all around the hotend.
 And it prints it smooth as fuck.
 I just couldn't believe it...
 I had a working 3D printer!